 You might think from the Luke 10 account that Mary is the devoted one-she sat at Jesus' feet while Martha was distracted with food preparation.
-And while Mary was devoted, so was Martha, and here she's the one taking steps to be near Jesus.
+And while Mary was devoted, so was Martha, and here she is the one taking steps to be near Jesus.

 Devotion to Jesus shows up in different ways.

 Martha was bewildered and told Jesus so in verse 21, "Lord, if you had been here, my brother would not have died."
 She knew Jesus had the power to heal the sick.
-What she didn't understand was why He didn't in her brother's case.
+What she didn't understand was why He chose not to in her brother's case.

-I'm amazed by her faith as evidenced by her words in verse 22, "But I know that even now God will give you whatever you ask."
+I'm amazed by her faith as evidenced by what she said in verse 22, "But I know that even now God will give you whatever you ask."
 The implication?
-God will give you my brother's beating heart again, Jesus, if you'll just ask Him.
+God will give you the ability to make my brother's heart beat again, Jesus, if you'll just ask Him.

-Jesus replied in verse 23, "Your brother will rise again."
+To which Jesus replied in verse 23, "Your brother will rise again."
 How did Jesus know that?
 How could He so confidently announce what was going to happen to Lazarus in the future?
-Because He knows the future, indeed, He holds the future.
+Because He knows the future, indeed, He controls the future.